cacheflowe/ctd-creative-coding/classes/class-01.md

   3. Create a roadmap for yourself
   4. Prioritize understanding
   5. Get use to failing
-* Self-directed and meandering exploration
+* Self-directed and meandering exploration - this is an important ethos of approaching programming from a creative coding perspective
 * Practice!
 Try, fail, repeat
   * *Write a lot of code*
   * It's better to start writing bad code than to let yourself get stuck